Elemental Assassin Series

 Want to cook like Gin Blanco does in the Elemental Assassin series?
 Then check out these recipes.
 Every so often, I swap out the recipes and post new ones.

 Note: I did not come up with these recipes myself.
 Some of them are ideas and recipes that I’ve combined, added onto, or otherwise tweaked to suit my own tastes.
 Others are tried and true favorites that I’ve collected over the years from various relatives, friends, cookbooks, magazines, food product packaging, and more.
 Some of the recipes are so old that I don’t even know where they came from, especially the ones that my family has been making for years.

-Also, most of the dishes mentioned in the Elemental Assassin books, like Fletcher Lane’s secret barbecue sauce recipe, exist only in my imagination.
+Also, most of the dishes mentioned in the Elemental Assassin series, like Fletcher Lane’s secret barbecue sauce recipe, exist only in my imagination.
 But I hope you’ll see something here that you might like to make.
 Enjoy!

 1 package baby carrots

 Put carrots into a pot of water.
 Bring the water to a boil, and boil carrots until they are tender (about 5 minutes or so).
 Drain water off carrots.
 Add 1/4 to 1/2 cup apricot preserves to the carrots, along with 1 to 2 tablespoons of brown sugar (depending on your taste preferences and how much glaze you want).
 Stir preserves, sugar, and carrots together, until the preserves and sugar have dissolved and formed a sweet glaze.
 Serve immediately.